-Before buying a mattress, it is best to try sleeping on it.
-People may try different beds in hotels, at other people’s houses, etc. and when they find the best mattress for them, then they buy the same make/model.
-If it's not possible to sleep on a mattress first, it's advisable to at least lie on the mattress in the store until feeling sure that it is a comfortable fit.
+Before buying a new mattress, it is best to try sleeping on it.
+People may try different beds in hotels or at other people’s houses, and buy the same model if the bed is comfortable and supportive.

 In This Article:

 A new mattress is a major purchase, and it is important to learn about store policies on returns and warranties, delivery costs, and any other expenses related to the purchase.

 - Know what the warranty covers.
 As mattress systems become more complex, so often do warranties.
 Warranties do not always cover motors on adjustable beds, for instance.
 Defects, rather than lack of comfort, are more likely to be covered.
 Those hoping to save by buying a less-expensive foundation than the one included with the mattress, or by using their existing foundation at home, are advised to check with the retailer to see if this will affect the warranty.

 - Review online sales policies.
 Online mattress sales are becoming more common.
 Since there is usually no opportunity to try out the mattress in advance, it is important to know the policy on returning a mattress that is not satisfactory.
 The buyer may be required to pay the shipping cost—which can be substantial—to return the mattress.

 - Read the fine print.
 Retailers may make special offers, such as a 100-night free trial.
 It is recommended to check the fine print for unexpected fees associated with these offers.

 Once the mattress is set up, it is advised to follow the directions on how to best care for it; this often includes periodically rotating the mattress, keeping it supportive and comfortable for a longer time.